timothypratley/happygapi/README.md

 The `auth` argument is merged into the request.
 You can specify additional request options if you want to.

+To participate in oauth2 you need to fetch and store tokens.
-The `happy.oauth2` namespace provides a convenient way to authorize requests.
+The [`happy.oauth2-credentials`](src/happy/oauth2_credentials.clj) namespace provides a working reference for how you can go about this.
+By default it tries to read `secret.json` from disk in the current directory.
-It needs access to `secret.json` which can be downloaded from the Google Console.
+This file can be downloaded from the [Google Console](https://console.cloud.google.com/).
 Do not add this file to source control, keep it secured.
-Follow the "Getting started" Google API instructions to create an App.

-Calling `(auth!)` will start a singleton oauth2 listener.
-If you prefer to start one with non-default configuration see `(start! config)`.
+To create an app in the Google Console, follow [Setting up OAuth 2.0](https://support.google.com/googleapi/answer/6158849?hl=en).
+If you use `happy.oauth2-credentials`, you will need to include [ring](https://github.com/ring-clojure/ring) as a dependency.

+`happy.oauth2-credentials` stores tokens on disk.
-If you prefer to use a system graph instead of a singleton, see `(start*)`.
+If you want to use happygapi in a web app, you should instead store and fetch tokens from your database.
-If you prefer to run your own oauth2 listener, pass in `auth` from some other source.
+This can be done by calling `init!` with a `fetch` and `store` function, or by creating your own implementation of `auth!`.

+The [`happy.oauth2-capture-redirect`](src/happy/oauth2_capture_redirect.clj) namespace provides a reference listener to capture a code when the user is redirected to your site from the oauth2 provider.
+If you use it, you will need to include [ring](https://github.com/ring-clojure/ring) as a dependency.
+Web applications should instead define a route to capture the code.

+The [`happy.oauth2`](src/happy/oauth2.clj) namespace provides generic functions to support oauth2 authorization so that you can assemble only the parts you need.

 ## Contributing